Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

-We now produce the family $h_t$ of complete metrics on $S$.
-First, we observe that we can employ \cite[Proposition~4.1]{Thurston1986} essentially without alteration by doubling the convex core of $S$, noting that any sufficiently small neighborhood $N_\epsilon(\mu)$ of $\mu$ is also doubled as $\mu$ is compact and supported on the interior of the convex core.
-We use the previously constructed $k$-expansion map on $S-\mu$, with $k=e^t$, to redefine the metric outside of $\mu$.
-Since the $k$-expansion map takes points of distance $d$ from the unfoliated region to points of distance $e^td$ away, the new ``sharpness functions'' (see the proof of \cite[Corollary~4.2]{Thurston1986}) are rescaled by $e^{-t}$ and we invoke Thurston's Proposition~4.1 to extend the new metrics over $N_\epsilon(\mu)$ and hence produce a family $h_t$ of hyperbolic metrics on $S$.
-Since the $k$-expansion map is equal to the identity outside of a compact set, the metrics $h_t$ are all isometric outside of a compact set.
-The developing map then tells us that the boundary monodromy remains constant.
+We now produce the family $h_t$ of complete hyperbolic metrics on $S$.
+First, we observe that we can employ \cite[Proposition~4.1]{Thurston1986} essentially without alteration by doubling the convex core of $S$, noting that any sufficiently small neighborhood $N_\epsilon(\lambda)$ of $\lambda$ is also doubled as $\lambda$ is compact and supported on the interior of the convex core.
+We use the previously constructed $k$-expansion map on $S-\lambda$, with $k=e^t$, to redefine the metric outside of $\lambda$.
+Doing this for each $e^t$ produces a family $h_t$ of hyperbolic metrics on $S$.
+Since the $e^t$-expansion map is equal to the identity outside of a compact set, the metrics $h_t$ are all isometric outside of a compact set.
+The developing map then tells us that the boundary holonomy is independent of $t$.
+Note however that if the foliated region on which the partial stretch of the infinite-area surface is made (represented in Figure \ref{fig:crown}) trespasses beyond the geodesic representative of the boundary of the convex core of that surface, then the restriction to the (initial) convex core of the partial stretch path of metrics produces a path of hyperbolic metrics whose boundary components are no longer geodesic.
+(In particular, the part of the boundary of the initial convex core which cuts across the foliated region is metrically deformed so that it is no longer geodesic.)
+Thus, this construction does not give a path in the Teichm\"uller space of the compact surface with boundary and with constant boundary length.

 \textbf{When $\lambda$ is a simple closed geodesic.} This corresponds to case~$(1)$ of Lemma~\ref{thm:chainrecurrent}.
-In this scenario, we extend $\lambda=\gamma$ to a chain recurrent lamination comprised of $\gamma$ and a bi-infinite simple closed geodesic spiraling to $\gamma$ from one side and $\gamma^{-1}$ from the other.
+In this scenario, we extend $\lambda$ to a chain recurrent lamination comprised of $\lambda$ and a bi-infinite simple geodesic spiraling to it from one side and $\lambda^{-1}$ from the other.
 Thus, we have reduced this case to: